Tanya and her family have been in Harare and at HIS since August 2017.

-Professionally, I am deeply committed to equitable access to quality education, in my role as the education adviser at DFID Zimbabwe.
-I have been an adviser in DFID for 15 years in the education sector all of which has been spent in sub-Saharan Africa.
-Currently, I work with the Ministry of Primary and Secondary Education to improve the quality of education in Zimbabwe’s public schools.
-I focus every day on bringing about systemic reforms to improve the quality of education for all children in Zimbabwe.
+Professionally, Tanya deeply committed to equitable access to quality education, in her role as the education adviser at DFID Zimbabwe.
+She has been an adviser in DFID for 16 years in the education sector all of which has been spent in sub-Saharan Africa.
+Currently, she works with the Ministry of Primary and Secondary Education to improve the quality of education in Zimbabwe’s public schools.
+She focuses every day on bringing about systemic reforms to improve the quality of education for all children in Zimbabwe.

-Because of the skills I have gained in the course of my career, I would like to share my experience and knowledge and be able to give something back to our new community in Harare, and that very much includes the HIS community.
+Because of the skills she has gained in the course of her career, she would like to share her experience and knowledge and be able to give something back to her community in Harare, and that very much includes the HIS community.

-On a more personal level, my daughter is a product of the IB World system and has attended 4 different schools over 10 years and this is the only system she has ever known.
-We are strong advocates of the inquiry based approach offered at HIS and have seen firsthand how it helps to develop 21s t century skills that will be vital for her future.
-As engaged parents, my husband and I have volunteered in various ways in each of her schools.
-I have been a class parent, volunteered for school plays, marathons, Halloween and Easter events through PTAs, and served on the school board.
-Getting involved in all of these activities has been a pleasure for us as a family, and we have enjoyed getting involved to make the schools she has attended amazing places of learning, inquiry, experience and fun.
+On a more personal level, Tanya’s daughter is a product of the IB World system and she remains a strong advocate of the inquiry based approach offered at HIS as she has seen firsthand how it helps to develop 21s century skills that are vital for our children’s futures.
+As engaged parents, Tanya and her husband have volunteered in various ways in each of their daughter’s schools.
+Tanya has been a class parent, volunteered for school plays, marathons, Halloween and Easter events through PTAs, and now serve on the school board.
+Getting involved in all of these activities has been a pleasure for Tanya’s family.

 Tanya is looking forward to a good year ahead as HIS moves forward with implementing the school mission and focuses on ensuring effective learning is taking place for all of our students.